christopher5106/christopher5106.github.io/_posts/2015-12-26-file-format-for-computer-vision-annotations.markdown

 categories: computer vision
 ---

+**UPDATE!** : my [Fast Image Annotation Tool for Computer Vision](https://github.com/christopher5106/FastAnnotationTool) following these guidelines has just been released !
+Have a look !

 # File Format

 This is a good question when you start a computer vision project.
 You are going to annotate your pictures in a format that will serve different computer vision tools for training.